pclov3r/iq_tool/README.md

     *   It's experimental.
 Expect bugs.
     *   Windows builds are 64-bit only.
 I see no reason to post 32-bit ones given Windows 10 is end of life soon and Windows 11 is 64-bit only.
 If I'm wrong and it's required open an issue.
     *   As mentioned, IQ correction may not be functioning correctly.
     *   Log verbosity levels are not yet refined.
-The output is noisy, and some messages might not be at the appropriate level (e.g., INFO vs. DEBUG).
+The output is noisy, and many messages are not be at the appropriate level (e.g., ERROR vs. FATAL).

 *   **Roadmap:**
     *   [x] Add RTL-SDR support.
     *   [x] Add BladeRF support.
     *   [x] Refactor configuration system for full modularity.
     *   [x] Implement FFT-based filtering option.
-    *   [ ] Add Airspy support (including SpyServer).
+    *   [ ] Add Airspy & HydaSDR support (including SpyServer).
     *   [ ] Improve I/Q correction algorithm stability.
     *   [ ] Refine and standardize log levels throughout the application.
     *   [ ] General code cleanup and comment refactoring.